This page is also available in: French

 In 2015 and 2016, we aimed to answer these questions by looking at the political economy of six of Africa’s largest regional organisations.
 Our latest project on the political economy dynamics of regional organisations in Africa (PEDRO) digs even deeper, by looking at no less than 17 organisations.
 The PEDRO project, carried out with support from the German Ministry for Economic Cooperation and Development (BMZ), ran from 2016 until 2018.

 In early December 2017, we proudly launched the first 30 policy briefs and background papers of the ambitious project.
 You can download these below, or browse the key highlights of the studies via our interactive online tool – which in addition allows you to explore the history, priorities and members of all 17 organisations.

 Click and discover our interactive tool.

-Multi-topic regional organisations
+Multi-topic regional organisations and agreements